 Where can I find FREE DXF Files?

-Scan2CAD is by far one of our favorite DXF file resources and we have gone to them time and time again.
+Scan2CAD is by far one of our favorite DXF file resources, and we have gone to them time and time again for design inspiration.
 They have an extensive library of free files that anybody will be sure to love.

 Another fantastic free DXF resource is 3axisCo.
 No matter what cutting machine you are using, they offer one of the largest selections of free and paid cutting files.